nw4466tu/Azure-Network-Protocols/README.md

 <br />
 <p>
 While this is pinging if you wanted to change the firewall on VM2, let's say to not allow ICMP traffic to come through.
+Were going to minimize VM1 and go back to our Azure portal and search Network Security Groups (NSGs).
 <br />
 <br />
 <br />